 In Colorado, Washington and Oregon, beer sales declined across the board since the introduction of legal cannabis, and the decline got even more significant when legalization was fully implemented, according to a report from industry analysts Cowen & Co.

-With all three of these states now having fully implemented a [marijuana] retail infrastructure, the underperformance of beer in these markets has worsened over the course of 2016.
+With all three of these states now having fully implemented a [cannabis] retail infrastructure, the underperformance of beer in these markets has worsened throughout 2016.

 As well as this, another survey showed that the average yearly spend per person in Washington State is now almost identical for cannabis and alcohol.

 Male customers tend to spend more annually on marijuana products ($647) than female customers ($634)…For comparison, Americans spend about $1,000 a year on coffee and $645 a year on alcohol.